 The statute of limitations on most product liability claims in New York State is three years after the date the injury occurred, or the date of injury discovery (if different).
 Claimants have just 36 months to gather evidence, document their injuries, and file lawsuits against defendants before the courts will refuse to hear the case.
 It is very important to speak to an attorney right away after a defective product injures you.
 Do not risk losing your right to compensation because you missed the statute of limitations to file a claim.

 Most personal injury claims center on the legal concept of negligence.
 Product liability lawsuits are unique, however, in that claimants may file them on one of three grounds: negligence, strict product liability or breach of warranty.
 A negligence product liability case aims to prove that the defendant was careless in some way that compromised the safety of the product, and that the act or omission caused the victim’s injuries.
-These claims are very similar to other personal injury lawsuits.
+These claims are very similar to other personal injury lawsuits in New York City.

 A claim based on strict product liability eliminates the need for the victim to prove the manufacturer’s negligence.
 Instead, the victim can receive compensation for liability without proof of fault.
 In other words, liability without needing to demonstrate that the defendant knew or reasonably should have known about the defect.
 All the claimant would need to show is that the product contained a defect, and that the product defect caused his or her injuries and damages.

 A claim based on breach of warranty states that the manufacturer guaranteed something in a contract (either expressly or implicitly) that it later contradicted.
 For example, if a children’s toy manufacturer gives the implied warranty that a product is safe for children three and up, yet it presents a choking hazard for this age group, the manufacturer may be guilty of a breach of warranty.
 Working with a lawyer can help you determine the grounds on which to base your claim.